chromium/chromium/chrome/browser/screen_ai/README.md

 ## How to Use for OCR
 Depending on your use case restrictions, choose one of the following approaches.
+1. If you are adding a new client for OCR, add a new enum value to `screen_ai::mojom::OcrClientType`, otherwise choose an appropriate one from it for the next steps.
 1. Using `OpticalCharacterRecognizer:CreateWithStatusCallback`, create an OCR
     object, and wait until the callback is called.
 This will trigger download and startup of the service (if needed) and reports the result.\